19-day Namibia & Botswana Roundabout Safari (Self-drive)

 On the way: Visit the Otjikoto and Guinas lakes; Hoba Meteorite is the largest in the world; Roy's Camp for a comfort stop.

 When you're there:The Caprivi is a mini-Okavango Delta in Namibia without the hefty price tags and far more accessible.
-Enjoy game viewing in the excellent Mahango Game Park; river cruises and water safaris; bush walks; and excellent birding and fishing.Recommended Accommodation in Caprivi
+Enjoy game viewing in the excellent Mahango Game Park; river cruises and water safaris; bush walks; and excellent birding and fishing.Standard Accommodation

 Drive through Katima to Ngoma Bridge where you enter Botswana and the Chobe National Park .